COVID-19 Vaccines Print Page

 How does the vaccine work?

-- mRNA vaccines DO NOT alter your genetic information (DNA) and are NOT live, so there is no risk of you getting COVID-19 from the vaccine.
+- DO NOT alter your genetic information (DNA) and are NOT live, so there is no risk of you getting COVID-19 from the vaccine.
 The vaccines do not contain an adjuvant.

-- mRNA vaccines provide your cells with the recipe to make a small portion of the virus (the spike protein that helps the virus enter cells), which your immune system learns to recognize in order to protect you.
-After the protein piece is made, the cells break down the instructions (mRNA) and gets rid of them.
+- mRNA and DNA vaccines provide your cells with the recipe to make a small portion of the virus (the spike protein that helps the virus enter cells), which your immune system learns to recognize in order to protect you.
+After the protein piece is made, the cells break down the instructions (mRNA or DNA) and gets rid of them.

 - Once triggered by the protein piece, your body makes antibodies that help you fight the real virus if you are ever infected.